 Having selected an ornament, the next step is to marshal details about the ornament, plus its bracketing origin and goal pitches, into

-individual pitches for the ornament also makes this a convenient place to increment chromatic usage in CUMDEG
+individual pitches for the ornament also makes this a convenient place to increment chromatic usage in CUMDEG.
+Notice

 This code employs a Bernoulli trial to decide whether or not to include a rest in the ornament.